jon-turney/meson-corpus-test-update/README.md

 investigate locally.

 ### TODO:
-- I've got away without any projects using a non-default meson configuration, but probably needed eventually
 - Invoke ninja to build/test/install to verify we've generated correctly ?
-- Since we're always providing all builddeps, we're not exercising fallbacks
+- Since we're always providing all builddeps, we're not exercising fallbacks (use forcefallback?)
-- Pin to a specific git commit (not bleeding edge so artful can satisify builddeps & to avoid false reports due to upstream breakage)
+- Pin to a specific git commit (not bleeding edge so bionic can satisify builddeps & to avoid false reports due to upstream breakage)

 ### PACKAGE CACHING